Hepsi

 The group was largely followed in Turkey, with their audience being made up mainly of teenage boys and girls and pre-teen girls.

-The group also starred in their own soap opera, called Hepsi 1 on one of the main channels, ATV Turkey.
+The group also starred in their own youth series, called Hepsi 1 on one of the main channels, ATV Turkey.

-Album "Bir"
+Bir

 The group rose to fame in the year 2005 with their debut album Bir, which spawned the hit songs "Olmaz Oğlan", "Üç Kalp", and "Herşeye Rağmen", and the hugely successful song "Yalan".

-Album: Hepsi 2
+Hepsi 2

-In June 2006 the group released their second studio Hepsi 2.
+In June 2006, the group released their second studio Hepsi 2.
 The first single from the album, "Kalpsizsin", in 2006, also became a huge hit, winning them an award at the Kral TV Music Awards for the best group.
 The second single was "Aşk Sakızı" in 2007 which also became a huge hit.

-EP "Tempo"
+Tempo

 They went on to release their first official EP, Tempo, in association with Pepsi, and worked with Turkish Pop legend Sezen Aksu, famous for working with Tarkan.

-Album: Şaka (10+1)
+Şaka (10+1)

 The group released their third studio album on 24 May 2008.
 The group stated that the third album was gonna be "different", On 3 May 2008, the album title was confirmed to be Şaka (10+1).

 The album's name includes "(10+1)", because the ten songs featured on the album are covers of famous songs Hepsi have re-produced for their unique style.
 Some of the featured songs are from very famous singers in Turkey such as Ajda Pekkan and Sezen Aksu, however there is only one brand new song in this album which is "4 Peynirli Pizza", written by Kenan Dogulu.
 "4 Peynirli Pizza" is the first single for this album and was released on 23 May 2008.

-Album: Geri Dönüşüm
+Geri Dönüşüm

 After Gülçin Ergül left, they released album "Geri Dönüşüm" in 2010.